 In general, no regulatory consents are required.
-Consents from third parties in underlying contracts may need to be considered.
+Third party consents pursuant to underlying contracts may need to be considered.

 3.12 If the borrowings to be secured are under a revolving credit facility, are there any special priority or other concerns?